A four-part Professional Development Series sponsored by the FMEA Professional Development Committee

 Session 4: May 17, 2021 7:00-8:00 PM

-Join Alysia Lee for an interactive and deeply reflective series exploring the mindset and operational shifts that elevate the instructional practice and student achievement.
-Prepare for in-session reflection, collaboration, and visioning tools to create a strategic plan for your anti-racism journey.
+Join Alysia Lee for this interactive and deeply reflective series exploring the mindset and operational shifts that elevate the instructional practice and student achievement.
+Prepare for in-session reflection, collaboration, and visioning tools to create a strategic plan.

 Lee’s full circle role as an artist, arts educator, teaching artist and arts advocate, gives her a broad perspective of the arts ecosystem.
 Alysia received national recognition for advancing access, equity, visibility, representation, and power-sharing between artists, organizations, and communities.
 Key to her methods are empowerment, partnership construction, and intersectional approaches to community exchange while centering anti-racism, creativity, and social justice.